Chosen Identity Policy Information

 • Registrar

-You can request a new FSC ID Card once your chosen first name request has been processed in student/employee information system (usually within 48 hours).
+You can request a new FSC ID Card once your chosen name request has been processed in student/employee information system (usually within 48 hours).

 Visit University Police to request a replacement ID once your preferred or chosen name has been processed through the system.
 The lost/replacement card fee applies to this service.